Marisa Tomei: 2010–present: Supporting roles

-During this time she portrayed Aunt May in the Marvel Cinematic Universe, appearing in Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Endgame (2019), Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).

-She also took roles in the crime drama The Big Short (2015), the horror film The First Purge (2018), the comedy-drama The King of Staten Island (2020).
+During this time she portrayed Aunt May in the Marvel Cinematic Universe, appearing in Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Endgame (2019), Spider-Man: Far From Home (2019), Spider-Man: No Way Home (2021), and Spider-Man: Brand New Day (2026).
+She also took roles in the crime drama The Big Short (2015), the horror film The First Purge (2018), and the comedy-drama The King of Staten Island (2020).
 Tomei returned to Broadway in the revival of The Rose Tattoo at the American Airlines Theatre.
 She reprised the role of Serafina Delle Rose which she previously played off-Broadway.
 Alexis Soloski of The Guardian wrote, "Past productions have starred actors with a heft of gravitas – Anna Magnani, Mercedes Ruehl, Maureen Stapleton – women who may have given the gags somewhere weightier to land.
 Tomei is a lighter, flightier presence – sensuous and delightful – and she plays even the darkest moments brightly, in on the joke."

 In 2018 she had a guest spot in the second season of the Hulu dystopian series The Handmaid's Tale playing Mrs. O'Connor.

-She was also cast to play All in the Family’s Edith Bunker in ABC’s Live in Front of a Studio Audience specials in 2019 and 2020.
-In 2023 she starred in the Rebecca Miller directed romantic comedy She Came to Me opposite Peter Dinklage and Anne Hathaway which at the 73rd Berlin International Film Festival.
+She was also cast to play All in the Familys Edith Bunker in ABC's Live in Front of a Studio Audience specials in 2019 and 2020.
+In 2023 she starred in the Rebecca Miller-directed romantic comedy She Came to Me opposite Peter Dinklage and Anne Hathaway, which premiered at the 73rd Berlin International Film Festival.
 She took a supporting role in the Amazon Prime Video romantic comedy Upgraded starring Camila Mendes.

+She is slated to star in the upcoming comedy You're Dating a Narcissist!, the action thriller The Mongoose alongside Liam Neeson and Ving Rhames, and the romantic comedy F*ck Valentine's Day.

 Public image

 Tomei has been highly ranked on various magazines' most attractive lists.
 In 2009, Tomei was placed at number 18 on the FHM's 100 Sexiest Women list.

-During her career, Tomei has appeared on the cover of numerous lifestyle and fashion magazines, such as Vogue Greece, Paper, Redbook, Shape, Gotham and More.
+During her career, Tomei has appeared on the cover of numerous lifestyle and fashion magazines, such as Paper, Shape, Gotham, Vogue Greece, More, and Redbook.

 In 2005, she was featured in an advertising campaign and a television commercial for clothing retailer Hanes alongside Michael Jordan, Damon Wayans, and Matthew Perry.
-She appeared in Céline's fall 2014 campaign, and has also appeared in campaigns for Briggs & Riley Coach, and Band of Outsiders.
+She appeared in Céline's fall 2014 campaign, and has also appeared in campaigns for Coach, Band of Outsiders, and Briggs & Riley luggage.